Google

 Selective Abortions in Punjab

-I recently read an article in the Christain Science Monitor about the astounding rate of selective abortion in India.
-The prestigious British medical journal, The Lancet, stated that over 500,000 selective abortions are done per year to avoid births of girls!
+A recent article I encountered in the Christian Science Monitor highlighted the astounding rate of selective abortion in India.
+Findings published in the British medical journal, The Lancet, estimated over 500,000 selective abortions annually, provide further evidence of the scale and urgency of this issue.

 15 January 2007